 Bronchitis Specialist Questions and Answers

 If you have bronchitis, you may need treatment.
 Read our Q and A page below to discover the benefits of meeting with a bronchitis specialist.
-For more information, call us or schedule an appointment online.
+For more information, call us or book a visit online.
 We serve patients from El Cajon CA, Wells Park CA, Rancho San Diego CA, Hillsdale CA, Alpine CA, Santee CA, and Jamul CA.

 Bronchitis is the inflammation of the bronchi, which are the airways that carry air to and from the lungs.
 Bronchitis often produces a productive cough, meaning there is a lot of phlegm and mucous production.
 Bronchitis can be either acute or chronic.
 It is estimated that over 9 million people in the United States are affected by chronic bronchitis.